Kids' WB Specials: Devon and Cornwall's Dubba Dragon Day

 Aired in May 1998, this broadcast was themed around promoting the release of the film Quest for Camelot.
-The backlot set used in the bumpers was specially designed with a medieval theme, and Devon and Cornwall, the two-headed dragon from the film, appeared in specially-made promotional spots.
+The backlot set used in the bumpers was specially designed with a medieval theme, and Devon and Cornwall, the two-headed dragon from the film, appeared in specially made promotional spots.

 Cleopatra's Dubba Diva Day

-This 1998 broadcast was hosted by Cleopatra (group).
+This 1998 broadcast was hosted by UK-based R&B sibling group Cleopatra.
 The music video for their song "Life Ain't Easy" premiered at the end of the show.

 Backstreet Boys' Terrifying Tower Takeover

 This broadcast aired in 1998 was hosted by the Backstreet Boys.
 They introduced shows and talked about their monster characters in the music video for Everybody (Backstreet's Back) leading up to the world premiere.

 BNL Day

 BNL Day was the name given to the broadcast that aired on May 15, 1999, in which the Barenaked Ladies performed between each show.
 This event was originally intended to be titled Naked Day, but was changed due to complaints from parents.